emrekybs/AD-AssessmentKit/README.md

 [![EmreKybs](https://img.shields.io/badge/MadeBy-EmreKybs-greem)
-# ADassesmentKit
+# AD-AssesmentKit
 These scripts serve distinct purposes: AD-SecurityAudit.sh is suited for initial reconnaissance without user credentials, while AutoMapExec.sh provides a more authenticated and thorough examination of network and AD security.

 # AD-SecurityAudit.sh
-The AD-SecurityAudit.sh script is specifically tailored for security audits of Active Directory (AD) environments.
-It focuses on assessing AD security without requiring user credentials, relying only on the domain name and Domain Controller IP address.
+Focuses on initial reconnaissance and vulnerability identification in AD domains, requiring only the domain name and Domain Controller IP address.
-This approach is particularly useful for initial reconnaissance and vulnerability identification in AD domains.

 <img src="https://github.com/emrekybs/AutoMapExec/blob/main/1.png">